 If nerve roots arising from the spinal cord are compressed, the pain radiates to other areas of the body such as arms, shoulders, and head.

-After obtaining a brief medical history and physical examination, your doctor would recommend some tests.
+After obtaining a brief medical history and physical examination, your neurologist in Delhi would recommend some tests.
 During the physical examination, your doctor will check your neck, shoulders, arms, and legs.
 The examination will include testing of:

 Strength of your arms, hands, and fingers

 Your healthcare provider will order some tests to confirm the diagnosis, including:

 X-rays and Computed tomography (CT): Give information about dense structures such as bones.
 It will provide information about the extent of degenerative changes in the cervical spine

 Magnetic resonance imaging (MRI): This allows to show a better view of the nerves, discs, muscles, and spinal cord.